amitsetia/kubernetes/terraform-k8s/README.md

-This folder has files which will help us to learn about k8s deployment with terraform.
+First step to create namespace with terraform.

     terraform init

 #watch out the plan output and make sure to change the namespace variable value to create a namespace and also make sure to set the correct context

     terraform plan

-  terraform apply
+    terraform apply -var "namespace=tf-namespace"